viswesr/EnergyMicro-Peripheral-Library/Device/ReadMe-EnergyMicro.txt

 ================ About CMSIS =================================================

-The library and header files are based on CMSIS, the Cortex Microcontroller Software Interface Standard, as defined by ARM Inc.
+The library and header files are based on CMSIS, the Cortex Microcontroller Software Interface Standard, as defined by ARM Ltd.

 For more information about the CMSIS standard in itself see
     http://www.onarm.com/cmsis